zweimach/ghc/docs/users_guide/profiling.rst

       putStrLn (showRecip number)
       main

-HPC instrumentation is enabled with the -fhpc flag:
+HPC instrumentation is enabled with the :ghc-flag:`-fhpc` flag:

 .. code-block:: sh